duzinhoml/employee-operator/README.md

 ## Description

 Too much information to manage in your company?
 Use the Employee Operator tool and have better manageability over your departments, roles, and employees!
-Keep better track over your company with the Employe Operator.
+Keep better track over your company with the Employee Operator.

 ## Table of Contents